-- 1 have at least two layers; - 2. include a sleeve down to the elbow without opening or seam in the region of the armpit; and - 3. ensure the best possible protection.
-It may be fixed to the jacket without being entirely sewn in - 4. it does not need to be constructed of 800 Newton material.
+1 have at least two layers;

+2. include a sleeve down to the elbow without opening or seam in the region of the armpit; and

+3. ensure the best possible protection.
+It may be fixed to the jacket without being entirely sewn in t.45 In whatever circumstances a fencer on the strip is found to be in possession of equipment which is non-regulation or defective, this equipment will be immediately confiscated and submitted to the experts on duty for examination (cf.m.8, m.9, m.12, m.13, m.16, m.17, m.23).

+4. it does not need to be constructed of 800 Newton material.